team-perfect-deliverables/charlie/README.md

 is associated with a "real" player on the client.

 ###Plugins
-Charlie has five (5) types of plugins:
+Charlie has six (6) types of plugins:
 1. Shoes
 2. B9 bots
 3. N6 bots
 4. Gerty bots
 5. Side bets
+6. Advisor

 There is a system-wide properties file: _charlie.props_.
 It contains plugin declarations.